Azure-Samples/azure-sql-db-fusioncache/README.md

 ## 👩‍🏫 What is this about?

-Let's say you have a simple piece of code like this in your REST API:
+Let's say we have a simple piece of code like this in our REST API:

 ```csharp
 var id = 42;